bnomei/kirby3-redis-cachedriver/README.md

 ## Setup Cache

 Set your Kirby [Cache-Driver](https://getkirby.com/docs/guide/cache#cache-drivers-and-options) to `redis` for Plugin caches or in your `site/config/config.php`.
-All redis related params can be callbacks.
+All Redis-related params can be callbacks.
 You might even load values from an [.env File](https://github.com/bnomei/kirby3-dotenv).

 **site/config/config.php**
  ```php